TEACHING OUR YOUTH

 All of our students attend Chapel weekly.
 Our Chapel curriculum takes our children through the entire Bible in a very approachable way.
 We utilize the felt board, puppetry, and drama to tell stories in a simple way that conveys God’s love.

 Our 3- and 4-year old classes also attend P.E. with Coach Bob every week.
 This class is a preschool physical education experience that emphasizes listening skills and teamwork while developing motor skills and teaching about a healthy lifestyle.
 Our kids love Coach Bob and look forward to this day each week!

 Music & Movement

 All our students attend music twice a week.
 Our music curriculum teaches thematic songs, introduces rhythm and instruments and involves a lot of movement.

 We work with several vendors to offer great classes after 4pm.
-These include:

 Enrollment in these outside activities is separate and not included in our monthly tuition.
 Ask for more information and enrollment forms in the office.

 Each summer we put away our formal curriculum and do as much experiential learning as we can.
 We look forward to school-wide themes that encourage more puppets, more singing, and more play.